 Have a look at this “Spot the difference” digital game below.
 Once the players find all five differences, they fill their names and email addresses out to participate in a contest for a special prize.

-3. Interactive Video with gated sections
+3. Gated video or Interactive Video with gated sections

 Videos are a fantastic type of content when it comes to educating and entertaining your customers.
 It is relatively easy to keep your viewers engaged.
 Choose a topic they want to know more about, and you will get there.
 That’s why gating sections of your videos can be very effective for lead generation.
 The more compelling your videos are, the more viewers will exchange their personal information to unlock gated sections.